Sweet and Sour Broccoli Salad (Video)

 - Combine dressing ingredients in a bowl or glass measuring cup, mixing with a wire whisk.

-- Gently fold in chopped onion, pecans, and cheese.
+- Gently fold in chopped onion, bacon, pecans, and cheese.
 Salad can be refrigerated for a few hours before serving.

 Notes

-You can use thinly sliced green onion for the salad if you’re not a raw onion fan.
+You can use thinly sliced green onion for the salad if youโre not a raw onion fan.
 I used Four Cheese Blend from Costco; I think this would be quite good without the cheese too.

-I prefer mild rice vinegar for this, but you can use white wine vinegar or red wine vinegar too if that's what you have.
 I used to make this with a combination of sweetener and a little brown sugar, but now I use only Golden Monkfruit Sweetener for this salad.
 Use any zero-carb sweetener you prefer.
-If you don't have Spike Seasoning (affiliate link) use any all-purpose seasoning that you like.

 This recipe adapted from many sources, with changes by Kalyn through the years!

-Nutrition Information:
+Nutrition Information

-8Serving Size:
+8Serving Size

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.